Skip to main content

 1. Navigate to the decision's instance page

-Connected model elements are then visible in the Related model elements tab, providing a clear overview of which parts of your project are affected by or related to this architectural decision.
+Connected model elements are then visible in the Model elements part of the Loop tab, providing a clear overview of which parts of your project are affected by or related to this architectural decision.
 You can click on any model element card to navigate directly to its instance page.